Quotient-Space Diffusion Models: Introduction

 \section{Introduction}

 Diffusion models have emerged as the dominant approach for modeling distributions in high-dimensional spaces.
-Building on their success in real-world domains such as images~\citep{ho2020denoising, song2021score}, audios~\citep{kong2021diffwave,evans2024fast}, and videos~\citep{ho2022imagen,li2023videogen}, diffusion models are now increasingly adopted in scientific applications, ranging from fluid field solving \citep{bastek2025physicsinformed}, electronic structure prediction \citep{kim2025high}, molecular structure generation \citep{xu2022geodiff,abramson2024accurate,hassan2024flow,geffner2025proteina}, and thermodynamic ensemble modeling \citep{zheng2024predicting,lewis2025scalable}.
+Building on their success in real-world domains such as images \citep{ho2020denoising, song2021score}, audios \citep{kong2021diffwave,evans2024fast}, and videos \citep{ho2022imagen,li2023videogen}, diffusion models are now increasingly adopted in scientific applications, ranging from fluid field solving \citep{bastek2025physicsinformed}, electronic structure prediction \citep{kim2025high}, molecular structure generation \citep{xu2022geodiff,abramson2024accurate,hassan2024flow,geffner2025proteina}, and thermodynamic ensemble modeling \citep{zheng2024predicting,lewis2025scalable}.

-Compared with general tasks, scientific applications often exhibit inherent \emph{symmetry} structures, wherein objects that can be related through specific transformations are regarded as equivalent.
-Consider molecular structure generation as a representative example.
-A molecular structure can be represented as a vector in $\bbR^{3N}$ by concatenating the 3D coordinates of its $N$ atoms.
-However, because the choice of coordinate system is arbitrary, vectors in $\bbR^{3N}$ that differ only by a global 3D translation or rotation of all atoms correspond to the same underlying structure.
-Mathematically, such transformations typically form a Lie group — for example, the special Euclidean group $\SE(3)$ in the case of molecular structures, which formally characterizes the symmetry.
+Compared to general applications, scientific tasks often exhibit inherent \emph{symmetry} structures, wherein elements that can be converted by specific transformations are regarded as equivalent.
+As a representative example, a molecular structure can be represented as a $\bbR^{3N}$ vector by concatenating the 3D coordinates of its $N$ atoms.
+Due to spatial homogeneity, molecular structures that differ only by a global 3D translation and rotation (\ie, a rigid-body movement) hold exactly the same physical properties, hence should be regarded as \emph{symmetric/equivalent} in representing the same state, \ie, the shape of the molecule.
+Mathematically, such transformations typically form a Lie group, \eg, the 3D special Euclidean group $\SE(3)$ in the molecular case, which formally characterizes the symmetry.